-Ramirez & Co., Inc., as the senior and book-running manager of a group of underwriters (the "Underwriters"), has agreed, subject to certain conditions, to purchase the Bonds from the City at the prices indicated on the inside front cover of this Official Statement, less an underwriting discount of \$297,600.66, and no accrued interest.
+BofA Securities, Inc. ("BofA Securities"), as the senior and book-running manager of a group of underwriters (the "Underwriters"), has agreed, subject to certain conditions, to purchase the Bonds from the City at the prices indicated on page ii of this Official Statement, less an underwriting discount of \$973,405.62, and no accrued interest.
 The Underwriters will be obligated to purchase all of the Bonds if any Bonds are purchased.
 The Bonds to be offered to the public may be offered and sold to certain dealers (including the Underwriters and other dealers depositing Bonds into investment trusts) at prices lower than the public offering prices of such Bonds, and such public offering prices may be changed, from time to time, by the Underwriters.